 Keeping your clientele happy is, of course, an important part of building a successful business.
-To accomplish this, you need to know about the most common causes of customer frustrations.
+To accomplish this, you need to know about the most common customer complaints.

-Read on to uncover the seven common customer service complaints in retail to avoid.
+Read on to uncover the seven most common retail customer complaints to avoid.

-The internet has certainly impacted consumer behavior.
+The internet has undoubtedly impacted consumer behavior.
 Nonetheless, research conducted by Synqera shows that more than two-thirds of Americans would rather browse a store than buy their products online.

 Doing so has its drawbacks, though.
-73 percent of consumers polled by Synqera said waiting in checkout lines is the number one pain point of shopping at stores.
-This is one of the common causes of customer frustrations we can all relate to.
+For example, 73 percent of consumers polled by Synqera said waiting in checkout lines is the number one most common retail customer complaint.
+This is one of the causes of customer frustration we can all relate to.
 Nobody likes waiting in line, wasting valuable time when they could be getting on with other business.

 Your business can eliminate long customer lines and reduce wait times by implementing an effective queue management system for retail.
 Doing so will empower your customers to wait where they want – from home, at the office while they finish work, or at a local cafe.
 Or they can spend that time browsing your store and adding more items to their basket – a win-win!